rapid7/propsd/README.md

 # Propsd
 [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url]

-Propsd does dynamic property management at scale, from thousands of servers to hundreds of developers.
+Propsd does dynamic property management at scale, across thousands of servers and changes from hundreds of developers.

 We built propsd with lessons learned from years of running [Conqueso][] on large scale systems.
 High availability is achieved by leveraging [Amazon S3][]